 We’ve invested a little time into writing a couple of articles that would make a statement about the expertise of the team members who we supposed would be the first to grow their teams.
 This also helped us increase awareness about Lemon.io on the market where we source developers for our network.
 Turning two weeks of work into a double-kill.

 When not sure — hire a freelancer!

-I’ll tell you more, if we’re not talking about an executive or managing position, before we hire anyone, we delegate our tasks to freelancers first.
-This approach allows us to check whether we really need an in-house person or not for that position.
+I’ll tell you more.
+If we’re not talking about an executive or managing position, we delegate our tasks to freelancers before we hire anyone.
+This approach allows us to check whether we need an in-house person or not for that position.

-Here are just a few ways such experiment can go:
+Here are just a few ways such an experiment can go:

 - You outsource some tasks to a freelancer and discover the ideas you had about the outcomes were not true, and you shouldn’t waste your time doing it (happened for us with a few PPC experts in the beginning)

-- You hire startup developer who does the job but you realize there wouldn’t be enough work if you hired someone full-time (we still outsource our occasional front-end tasks to a developer from Lemon.io network)
+- You hire a startup developer who does the job, but you realize there wouldn’t be enough work if you hired someone full-time (we still outsource our occasional front-end tasks to a developer from the Lemon.io network)